ohadstorfer/library-project/migrations/README.md

 ## Installation
 1. Clone this repository to your local machine.
+Use the "git clone" command to clone the project.
+2. Navigate to the project directory.
+3. Create a virtual environment (recommended).
-2. Install the required dependencies using `pip install -r requirements.txt`.
+4. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the Flask API server.
+5. Run the Flask API server.
 You can typically do this with `python app.py`.
-4. Access the web application through your browser.
+6. Access the web application through your browser.

 ## Usage